-Residency Year is the culminating experience of the professional education program in which teacher candidates undertake two consecutive semesters of an increasing amount of time in school settings.
-During the first semester of Residency Year (Residency I), teacher candidates will be in schools for approximately two full days per week while taking additional coursework/seminars on the other days.
-The second semester of Residency Year (Residency II) is a full-time, entire semester experience.
+Residency Year is the culminating experience of the professional education program in which teacher candidates undertake two consecutive semesters of an increasing amount of time in school settings, Residency I followed by Residency II.
+During Residency I, teacher candidates will be in schools for approximately two full days per week while taking additional coursework/seminars on the other days.
+Residency II is a full-time, entire semester experience.
 Candidates will be in school settings all day, five days a week.

-Admission to Residency Year is based upon successful completion of a formal application by the candidate and requirements established by individual programs.
-Applications must be submitted at the beginning of the semester preceding the semester in which Residency Year is begun.
-Candidates should confirm deadlines with the Office of
+Admission to Residency I and II is based upon successful completion of a formal application by the candidate and requirements established by individual programs.
+Applications must be submitted at the beginning of the semester prior to beginning Residency I and II.
+Candidates should confirm deadlines with the Office of Professional Laboratory Experiences.
+To enroll in Residency Year, candidate must

 - 1. complete the admission application; - 2. have completed formal admission to the teacher education program at the time the application is filed; - 3. have an overall grade point average of 2.75 and a 2.50 grade point average in the teaching major (grades earned in learning support or university studies courses are not used in computation of the required average).
-Computation of the grade point average in the teaching major will include all coursework taken in the departments contributing to the major; this includes all coursework, if any, taken beyond required and elective courses in the teaching major); - complete all education courses and appropriate methods courses with the minimum grade established by the candidate's program; - 5. be classified as a senior, graduate student, or post-baccalaureate student;
+Computation of the grade point average in the teaching major will include all coursework taken in the departments contributing to the major; this includes all coursework, if any, taken beyond required and elective courses in the teaching major); - 4. complete all education courses and appropriate methods courses with the minimum grade established by the candidate's program; - 5. be classified as a senior, graduate student, or post-baccalaureate student; - 6. be favorably evaluated in the required field and clinical experiences (course grades alone may not be used to meet this requirement); - 7. submit a negative tuberculin test.